- Common Questions

 -

-Let’s start this section with a short recap.
-When asked why you left your last job, you should keep the following points in mind:
+When asked why you left your last job, keep these points in mind:

 References